pooltogether/pooltogether-client-monorepo/README.md

 The biggest culprit of the above is `@tanstack/react-query`, which sometimes is installed as two different versions and apps can no longer utilize hooks from the hooks package.
 This has been solved through the method described [here](https://github.com/TanStack/query/issues/3595#issuecomment-1248074333).

 If editing component themes in `pt-ui` or `pt-components`, having the `Tailwind CSS IntelliSense` plugin for VSCode is recommended.
-In order to enable it for themes, add `theme` to the `Class Attributes` setting.
+In order to enable it for custom Flowbite themes, add `theme` to the `Class Attributes` setting.